 Contact 678-298-9707 if you are interested in online therapy, and we can chat about whether it is right for you.

-Due to recent changes in the law in certain states, our psychologists are able to provide telepsychology services to people residing in the following locations: Georgia, Alabama, Arizona, Arkansas, Colorado, Delaware, Illinois, Kansas, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Oklahoma, Ohio, Pennsylvania, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, Washington (state), and Washington DC.
+Due to recent changes in the law in certain states, our psychologists are able to provide telepsychology services to people residing in the following locations: Georgia, Alabama, Arizona, Arkansas, Colorado, Delaware, Illinois, Kansas, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Oklahoma, Ohio, Pennsylvania, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, Washington (state), Washington DC, and Wyoming.